How seizure of demonetised currency led to busting of terror funding by naxals

 They were actively involved in the criminal conspiracy of raising terror funds for the PLFI and holding proceeds of terror.
 Investigation also revealed that Sumant Kumar , Nandlal Swarnkar , Chandra Shekhar Singh, Arun Gope, Jitender Kumar, Navinbhai Jayantibhai Patel, Dinesh Gope were also part of a criminal conspiracy relating to channelising of the extorted levy amount collected from the contractors/businessmen engaged in the developmental projects in Jharkhand and investing these funds into dubious shell companies like M/S Palak Enterprises, M/S Shiv Adi Shakti, M/S Shiv Shakti Samridhi Infra Pvt.
 Ltd., M/S Bhavya Engicon, formed with the partnership of PLFI associates and family members of Dinesh Gope.

 The extorted money was also being mobilised from Jharkhand to other places through a network of Hawala Operators.
 Banking channels were also used to legitimise illegal money.
-Investigation has revealed transaction worth Rs 2.5 crore in two dozen bank accounts in the name of shell companies as well as on individual family members of Dinesh Gope.
+The investigation has revealed transaction worth Rs 2.5 crore in two dozen bank accounts in the name of shell companies as well as on individual family members of Dinesh Gope.

 Recently the NIA arrested Lalita Devi, an accused in the case relating to the seizure of a large amount of cash from the operatives of the CPI (Maoist).